kmehltretter82/frama-c-linux/README.md

 The recommended usage for simple files is one of the following lines:

     frama-c file.c -<plugin> [options]
-    frama-c-gui file.c
+    ivette file.c -<plugin> [options]

 Where `-<plugin>` is one of the several Frama-C plug-ins, e.g. `-eva`, or `-wp`, or `-metrics`, etc.
-Plug-ins can also be run directly from the GUI.
+Plug-ins can also be run directly from the graphical interface, `ivette`.
+A legacy version of the GUI (`frama-c-gui`) is also available.

 To list all plug-ins, run: